 What Is Cholesterol?

-On average, humans make 10 mg of cholesterol per day per kg of body weight.
-The production depends on the needs of the person.
-If you eat foods high in cholesterol, less needs to me made in the body [R].
+The starting point for producing it in the body is lanosterol.
+On average, humans make 10 mg/day of cholesterol per kg of body weight – but this is highly individual and depends on many factors.
+If you eat foods high in cholesterol, less needs to be made in the body [1, 3].

 - Total cholesterol